Easy Sauerkraut Soup

 Next, add the tomato paste and paprika powder.
 Stir everything together.

-pot of sauerkraut with wooden spoon inside
+pot of sauerkraut with wooden spoon inside.

 Add the sauerkraut.

-broth added to sauerkraut soup in large pot on stove
+broth added to sauerkraut soup in large pot on stove.

 Add the broth.

-Then pour in enough vegetable broth so that it covers the contents in the pot.
+Next, pour in enough vegetable broth so that it covers the contents in the pot.

-sour cream on top of sauerkraut soup in large pot
+sour cream on top of sauerkraut soup in large pot.

-Add salt, peper, and sour cream.
+Add salt, pepper, and sour cream.

 Storage Tips